ecemgo/ecemgo/README.md

 - :woman_technologist: I have a passion for building creative projects by using CSS and JS libraries.
 - 🌟 I consistently share my original works on my [Codepen profile](https://codepen.io/ecemgo) and [Youtube channel](https://www.youtube.com/@ecemgokdogan).
-- :iphone: I worked on Augmented Reality (AR) on my master thesis.
+- :iphone: I worked on Augmented Reality (AR) in my master's thesis.
 - :art: I'm interested in watercolor and oil painting, you can see [my paintings](https://photos.app.goo.gl/fBJA7LvovZcwxZx3A).
 - :envelope: You can contact me at gokdoganecem@gmail.com